First, and most importantly, my Weekly Weigh-in:

 But I felt virtuous about it, ’cause I’d always order the WHOLE WHEAT toast.
 Yeah, that was healthier, right?

-So, long story short, last fall I had a big falling out with this gal pal, and we stopped going out to breakfast every Monday morning.
-Which, looking back now, was probably the best possible thing that could have happened, for many reasons (she was kind of cray-cray), but primarily because I was so comfortable with those big giant Monday breakfasts that I had no problem whatsoever with trying to reenact them on my own, other days of the week.
+So, long story short, last fall, I’m sorry to say, I had falling out with this gal pal, so we stopped going out to breakfast every Monday morning.
+Which, looking back now, was probably the best possible thing that could have happened, primarily because I was so comfortable with those big giant Monday breakfasts that I had no problem whatsoever with trying to reenact them on my own, other days of the week.

 And OK, I know this is getting a little longer than I’d planned, so let me just cut to the chase with my Big Dieter’s Breakfast Breakthrough Idea.
 Ready?
 Are you sure?
 ‘Cause I could build up to it a little more, and —